anushkaGurjar99/Data-Structure-and-Algorithms/LEETCODE/Heap and Priority Queue/Short Notes.md

 and swap it with the current element and continue this process until the heap property is satisfied at every node.
 (PercolateDown)<br>
 To heapify, find the maximum of its children and swap with that. <br>
 <b> One important property of heap is that, if an element is not satisfying the heap
-property, then all the elements from that element to the root will have the same problem. <b>
+property, then all the elements from that element to the root will have the same problem. </b>

 ###### Deleting an Element
 To delete an element from heap, we just need to delete the element from the root.
 This is the only